finaptic/terms-and-conditions/Benji_TermsConditions/Benji_Product_Agreement.md

 ### Relationship with the merchant

 Any dispute with a merchant must be settled directly with the merchant.
-A refund of a transaction made with your Benji Account is subject to the merchant's refund policy.
+A refund of a transaction made with your Benji Business Operating Account is subject to the merchant's refund policy.

 Refunds to your linked account may take up to 3 days from the date that your refund is processed for your new balance to appear on your Account.